-Regardless of the age level or Key stage we focus on values with students being taught the meeting of community, friendship, doing the best for yourself and others, and caring for their environment.
-This makes the international school a small and supportive group who work together and look out for one-another.
+Regardless of a child’s age or Key Stage, we focus on values.
+Pupils in our international school are taught about the importance of community, friendship, doing their best for themselves and others, and caring for their environment.
+This helps ensure that they work together supportively and look out for one another.

-Expatriate pupils or foreign passport holders enter the international elementary school from age 6 and up.
-Many will choose to graduate from our kindergarten but we realise that our local community is constantly changing and we therefore have entry points in every year-group.
-Parents simply apply using this website and we can then arrange for a tour of our campus to show you our facilities and answer your questions.
-The information below is brief as we believe that communication in person is so important.
-We look forward to meeting you soon.
+Expatriate pupils or children holding foreign passports can enter the international elementary school from six years old and up.
+Many will choose to come directly after graduating from our kindergarten, but we understand that our local community is constantly changing and therefore have entry points in every year group.
+Parents can simply apply online and school staff will arrange a tour of the campus to show them the facilities and answer questions.
+The below information about the school is brief as we like to share additional information in person as much as possible.

 Students entering in Grades 1-5 follow a curriculum modelled on Key Stages 1 and 2 of the English National Curriculum.
-This is centred on literacy and maths as research shows that these are the cornerstones to a successful education.
-We also study science, Topic (a combination of Geography and History) and has specialist teaching in expressive arts and Physical education.
-However, we mix the best of both Western and Eastern practise and we want students to fully embrace their local culture.
-Therefore, all student study Chinese to a level differentiated for their ability.
+This is centred on literacy and maths, as research shows that these are the cornerstones to a successful education.
+Pupils also study science and topic (a combination of geography and history), while the school also has specialist teaching in expressive arts and physical education.
+We mix the best of both western and eastern teaching practise and encourage students to fully embrace their local culture.
+All students in the school study Chinese to a level differentiated for their ability.

 As pupils progress to Key Stage 3, they enter the international secondary school where they will continue to study the English National Curriculum with the addition of Mandarin.
 We also increase the amount of specialist teaching to ensure that students are stretched and challenged by experts in their subjects.